Go Back

 •Have the app?
 Unlock AccuWeather Alerts™ with Premium+

 Despite the likelihood of widespread showers and thunderstorms in the Northeast from Wednesday to Thursday, some areas may manage to avoid meaningful rainfall.
-The next chance of sporadic showers and thunderstorms will be over the weekend from a cool front dropping down out of eastern Canada.
+The next chance of sporadic showers and thunderstorms will be over the weekend from a cold front dropping down out of eastern Canada.

 As dry air advances later in the week, humidity levels and temperatures will be trimmed in the Northeast, especially over the interior and northern tier, where the heat has been the most extreme, relative to the historical average.